Service Project – News

 Tish and I met in town the next day at the Habitat for Humanity Restore and bought two full dressers and a nightstand.
 Next, we found some kitchen stuff and a lamp at Goodwill.
 That night, we told multiple friends about the Ukrainian families and soon located a futon with frame and mattress recently marked for give away.
 Someone else offered all the excess kitchen stuff they had been accumulating in their house over the years.
 I had an extra box spring and frame in storage from my folks’ house.

 It went on like that over the next two days.
-By the time of our scheduled delivery, we had a truck, a driver, and a fully-packed trailer with furniture, lamps, bedding, everything needed to stock kitchen cabinets.
+By the time of our scheduled delivery, we had a truck, a driver, and a fully-packed trailer with furniture, lamps, bedding, and everything needed to stock kitchen cabinets.
 An enthusiastic crew of five friends served as delivery people—including our Ukrainian translator who wanted to be part of it all.

 I think it’s interesting to see how eagerly all the players in this story jumped at the opportunity to participate.Everyone who translated, donated goods, or packed and unpacked furniture felt good doing it.